BlackyDrum/ai-tutor/README.md

 ``Modules`` in our application mirror the structure of courses at ``FH Aachen``.
 To add a module, you'll need to populate entries in the ``modules`` table with specific details:
 - **Name**: This is the ``name`` of the module or course as it is officially referred to at ``FH Aachen``.
 - **Ref ID**: Each course at ``FH Aachen`` has a unique ``reference ID``, often found in ``ILIAS``.
 This ID must be specified to create a clear linkage between the application module and its real-world counterpart in ``ILIAS``.
+- **OpenAI Language Model**: Specify which ``OpenAI`` language model should be used for generating ``responses`` within this particular module.
+Any new conversation within a module will utilize this specified language model, while ``pre-existing`` conversations will continue to use the language model that was ``initially`` assigned.

 ### Adding a ChromaDB Collection
 In our application, each module should have an associated collection within ``ChromaDB``.
 Collections hold ``embeddings``, which are contextual representations of documents or data points.
 To ensure effective management and retrieval of these ``embeddings``, you'll need to create entries in the ``collections`` table for each module: